 SleekView for Documentor: documentation as tables

 Read the documentation custom post type, join the category taxonomy, and surface every entry in one flat list.
-Inline-edit ordering, parent, and status without opening each doc.
+Inline-edit ordering, parent, and status without ever opening a single doc page.

 ♾️ Lifetime License available